-Adding I/O Pins to the Schematic

-The procedure for adding I/O buffers is to place the buffer on the schematic sheet and add a net to the pad side of the buffer as shown in Figure 3-1.
-Then, either an MGC Genlib component, portin or portout, may be attached to the net and labeled, or the existing net may be labeled.
-It is recommended to place all Input and Output buffers on the top level sheet of the design.
-If the Input and Output buffers are buried within the design, a net for every I/O signal has to be pulled to the top level sheet and should be connected to the corresponding port.
-If portin and portout are not used, a top level symbol that contains a pin for every I/O buffer must be created.
+Adding I/O Pins The procedure for adding I/O buffers is to place the buffer on the to the schematic sheet and add a net to the pad side of the buffer as shown Schematic in Figure 3-1.
+Then, you can attach either an MGC Genlib component, portin or portout, to the net and label it or the existing net.
+Actel recommends placing all Input and Output buffers on the top-level sheet of the design.
+If the Input and Output buffers are buried within the design, you must pull a net for every I/O signal to the top-level sheet and connect it to the corresponding port.
+If you do not use portin and portout, you must create a top-level symbol that contains a pin for every I/O buffer.